VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Training Strategy

 \subsubsection{DarkEventInfer}

-For DarkEventInfer, we employ Qwen2-72B as the judge model to assess the quality of generated responses.
-Given the inherent difficulty in accurately describing black-screen events, the judge model is prompted to make three-tier evaluations: fully correct, partially correct but error-free, or containing errors, with rewards of 2, 1, and 0, respectively, as formalized in Equation~\ref{eq:dark_reward}.
+For the DarkEventInfer task, we use Qwen2.5-72B~\citep{yang2024qwen2} as the judge to assess the quality of model responses.
+Given the inherent difficulty in accurately describing black-screen events, the judge model is prompted to make three-tier evaluations: fully correct, partially correct but error-free (i.e. incomplete but without introducing incorrect claims), or containing any errors, with rewards of 2, 1, and 0, respectively, as formalized in Equation~\ref{eq:dark_reward}.